 Particle filtration is a highly developed microfiber media.
 Activated carbon media are used for the separation of NO2.
 This results in physical adsorption, chemical binding and catalytic reduction.

-What does a filter column cost?
+What does a Filter Cube installation cost?

 How much electricity does a filter column consume?